 Identification

-The shell is small (5 to 7.5 mm in height, 1.5 to 2.0 mm in diameter), elongate and sturdy.
+The shell is small, 5 to 7.5 mm in height and 1.5 to 2.0 mm in diameter), elongate and sturdy.
 Shell color is very pale brown to white; live specimens are bright orange due to body color.
 Shell sculpture is smooth, except at sutures where axial riblets are present.
-Well developed axial ribs are present behind apertural lip and in the umbilical region.
+Well-developed axial ribs are present behind apertural lip and in the umbilical region.
 Aperture with four prominent teeth.

 Distribution

 Introduced from Orient (Burch 1962) or southern Africa (Dundee 1974).
 Widespread in the Caribbean region.
-Also known from Louisiana (New Orleans) and South Carolina (Charleston) (Dundee 1974).
+In the United States, apart from Florida, it is also known from Louisiana, Mississippi, South Carolina, and Texas (Dundee 1974).
+It is also found in Brazil, Nicaragua, Australia (northern territory), and the Pacific area.

 Comments

-This snail is apparently an effective predator of Subulina octona (Bruguiere) (Mead 1961) and pupillids (Dundee and Baerwald 1984).
+This snail is apparently an effective predator of Subulina octona (Bruguière, 1798) (Mead 1961) and pupillids (Dundee and Baerwald 1984).
 In Florida, the presence of four apertural teeth is diagnostic except for some tiny species of Pupillidae which are distinguished by their ovate or pupate shapes.

 Varicella gracillima floridana Pilsbry 1907 (Family Oleacinidae)